 Tip 1: Do not create one more separate mobile-friendly website

-Note: But if you have decided to do separate versions of your website, don`t forget to place rel=”alternate” mobile attribute.
-It`s an important step to prevent your website from duplicate content penalty issues.
-So let’s sort out how “rel mobile” attribute works.
+Note: But if you have decided to do separate versions of your website, don’t forget to place rel=”alternate” mobile attribute.
+It’s an important step to prevent duplicate content penalty issues on your website.
+Don’t forget your website to check for duplicate content.
+So let’s sort out how the “rel=mobile” attribute works.

-Firstly, place on each page of your desktop version a special tag with the attribute link rel = “alternate”, which will lead to the corresponding page of the mobile version.
-This will help GoogleBot find the content which is optimized specially for mobile devices.
-We need to point to search bots that there is another version of the website`s page.
+Add a special tag with the attribute link rel=”alternate” on each page of your desktop version.
+It must lead to the corresponding page of the mobile version.
+This will help GoogleBot find the content which is optimized for mobile devices.
+We need to point to search bots that there is another version of the website page.

 Your piece of code will be composed like: